nbgibson/VRHomeImprovement/README.md

 #### Shower tiling

   + Level/Lines -> Mix moartar -> Spread moartar -> Place tiles -> Grout tiles -> Wipe off excess grout

+  Note to self, add ring of rays around the outside rim of any object that has a pouring action.
+Base of rays are to be connected to the rim and should always be pointing to the floor of the scene.
+If the angle of difference between the ray and the rim is beyond a threshold, begin the pouring action.
+If below the threshhold, end pouring action.

 #### Garbage disposal replacing